Ruthuwamahoro/flutter-practice-animation/README.md

 # Flutter Animation Demo

-This Flutter project demonstrates the usage of various animation widgets in Flutter, including `AnimatedAlign`, `AnimatedContainer`, `AnimatedCrossFade`, `AnimatedDefaultTextStyle`, `AnimatedOpacity`, and `AnimatedPhysicalModel`.
+This Flutter project demonstrates the usage of various animation widgets in Flutter, including `AnimatedAlign`, `AnimatedContainer`, `AnimatedCrossFade` and , `AnimatedDefaultTextStyle`

 ## Table of Contents